AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_4/Unit9.md

 }
 ```

 In this example, we have a superclass Animal with a constructor that takes a name parameter and initializes the name attribute.
-It also has a makeSound() method.
+It also has a `makeSound()` method.

 The Dog class extends the Animal class and adds a new attribute breed.
 It has a constructor that takes both name and breed parameters.
-It overrides the makeSound() method and adds a new method fetch().
+It overrides the `makeSound()` method and adds a new method `fetch()`.

 The Cat class also extends the Animal class and adds a new attribute color.
 It has a constructor that takes both name and color parameters.
-It overrides the makeSound() method and adds a new method scratch().
+It overrides the `makeSound()` method and adds a new method `scratch()`.

 In the Main class, we create references of type Animal and assign them objects of Animal, Dog, and Cat.
 This demonstrates polymorphism, where objects of different types in the inheritance hierarchy can be referred to by a common superclass reference.

-We call the makeSound() method on each reference, which invokes the overridden method based on the actual type of the object.
+We call the `makeSound()` method on each reference, which invokes the overridden method based on the actual type of the object.

-We cannot directly call the fetch() method on the Animal references because it is not defined in the Animal class.
-To access the fetch() method, we can cast the Animal reference to Dog type, as demonstrated with Dog dog = (Dog) animal2, and then we can call dog.fetch().
+We cannot directly call the `fetch()` method on the Animal references because it is not defined in the Animal class.
+To access the fetch() method, we can cast the Animal reference to Dog type, as demonstrated with `Dog dog = (Dog) animal2`, and then we can call `dog.fetch()`.

-Similarly, we can cast the Animal reference to Cat type, as demonstrated with Cat cat = (Cat) animal3, and then we can call cat.scratch().
+Similarly, we can cast the Animal reference to Cat type, as demonstrated with `Cat cat = (Cat) animal3`, and then we can call `cat.scratch()`.

 When you run the program, it will output: